top of page

 Interpreting your dog's body language strengthens your bond with them.
 Understanding what your dog expresses helps you respond appropriately to their needs.

-For instance, if you have a dog that gets anxious around loud noises, recognizing signs of fear—like a tucked tail and pinned-back ears—allows you to create a safe space for them.
+If you have a dog that gets anxious around loud noises, recognizing signs of fear—like a tucked tail and pinned-back ears—allows you to create a safe space for them.
 Taking these steps not only makes your dog feel more secure but also reduces the chances of problem behaviors linked to anxiety.

 Recognizing Warning Signs in Other Dogs